-This gigantic species can have a leg span of 3 feet when mature, but of course, these are not a pet species.
-In the United States, the main domestic species of hermit crabs are coenobita clypeatus and coenobita compressus.
+This gigantic species can have a leg span of 3 feet when mature, but they’re not a pet species.
+The main domestic species of hermit crabs in the U.S. are coenobita clypeatus and coenobita compressus.

-The coenobita clypeatus, or Caribbean hermit crab, can grow up to 6 inches in length when fully grown.
-Meanwhile, the coenobita compressus or Ecuadorian hermit crab is much smaller at 12 mm. to 1 inch in size.
-While different hermit crab species can live together, it is not recommended.
-Each species has slightly different ideal conditions.
+The coenobita clypeatus, or Caribbean hermit crab, can grow up to 6 inches long.
+Meanwhile, the coenobita compressus (Ecuadorian hermit crab) is much smaller at 12 to 25.4 mm.

-This, combined with the vast difference in the average size of these species, means that housing them together is far more likely to result in aggression or bullying.
-One is not more likely to cause fights than the other, but any aggression can immediately turn deadly because of the size difference.
+This, combined with the vast difference in the average size of these species, means that housing them together is more likely to result in aggression or bullying.
+One isn’t more likely to cause fights than the other, but any aggression can immediately turn deadly because of the size difference.

 Of course, the smaller Ecuadorian hermit crabs are likely to bear the brunt of any bullying in this situation.
 They’re better kept in single-species habitats where their specific needs can be met.

 Can You Put Big and Small Hermit Crabs Together?

 You can put big and small hermit crabs together, but ensure their tank is suitable.

 To be happy and relaxed, hermit crabs need: